-We use the large cosmological Millennium Simulation (MS) to construct the first all-sky maps of the lensing potential and the deflection angle, aiming at gravitational lensing of the CMB.
-Exploiting the Born approximation, we implement a map-making procedure based on direct ray-tracing through the gravitational potential of the MS. We stack the simulation box in redshift shells up to $z \sim 11$ , producing continuous allsky maps with arcminute angular resolution.
-A randomization scheme avoids repetition of structures along the line of sight.
-The angular power spectra of the projected lensing potential and the deflection-angle modulus agree well with semi-analytic estimates on scales between a few arcminutes and about one degree.
-We find a deficit in power on large scales and an excess in the deflection-angle power on small scales, which we interpret as due to non-linear clustering in the MS. Our map-making procedure is ideally suited for studying lensing of CMB anisotropies, for analyzing cross-correlations with foreground structures, or other secondary CMB anisotropies such as the Rees-Sciama effect.
+We use the large cosmological Millennium Simulation (MS) to construct the first allsky maps of the lensing potential and the deflection angle, aiming at gravitational lensing of the CMB, with the goal of properly including small-scale non-linearities and non-Gaussianity.
+Exploiting the Born approximation, we implement a map-making procedure based on direct ray-tracing through the gravitational potential of the MS. We stack the simulation box in redshift shells up to $z \sim 11$, producing continuous all-sky maps with arcminute angular resolution.
+A randomization scheme avoids repetition of structures along the line of sight and structures larger than the MS box size are added to supply the missing contribution of large-scale (LS) structures to the lensing signal.
+The angular power spectra of the projected lensing potential and the deflection-angle modulus agree quite well with semi-analytic estimates on scales down to a few arcminutes, while we find a slight excess of power on small scales, which we interpret as being due to non-linear clustering in the MS. Our map-making procedure, combined with the LS adding technique, is ideally suited for studying lensing of CMB anisotropies, for analyzing cross-correlations with foreground structures, or other secondary CMB anisotropies such as the Rees-Sciama effect.